Turn It On Again: Background

 Collins confirms: "You can't dance to it.
 You see people trying to dance to it every now and again.
 They get on the off beat but they don't know why".
 Tony Banks adds: "You can't dance or clap along to it because of that time signature.
 When we play it live, you can always see the audience getting caught out."
+Peter Gabriel played drums when he reunited with his former bandmates at 1982's Six of the Best show.
+Banks said that Gabriel found himself baffled by its time signatures.
+Banks said the song "does funny things – it's truly a Genesis song."

+Banks also recalls the use of a duck call on the track to trigger brass hits from a Yamaha CS-80 synthesizer: "…oh Phil had a duck… A trumpet or it may just have been a duck call that he used to trigger the sample to trigger the CS80 to get the sound".

+"Turn it on Again" was originally a section of a long suite that was split up into individual songs.
+At the time, it was just an interlude between sections of the informally titled "The Duke Suite".

 "Turn It On Again" has been a favourite at Genesis's shows.
 Consequently, the group's 1999 compilation Turn It On Again: The Hits and its 2007 expanded reissue, subtitled The Tour Edition, were named after it, as was the band's 2007 Turn It On Again: The Tour reunion tour.
 In the 1980s, the band would attach a medley of 1960s pop songs (referred to by the band as the "Blues Brothers" medley, as the first song was "Everybody Needs Somebody to Love").
-The song would be returned to its album form for the We Can't Dance tour and the band would later regard the medley as a poor decision.
-Peter Gabriel played drums when he reunited with his former bandmates at 1982's Six of the Best show and found himself baffled by its time signatures.
-"It was typical Peter: 'Oh, I can play this'," observed Tony Banks.
-"But once he started playing, he kept looking around going, Oh fuck!
-'Turn It On Again' does funny things – it's truly a Genesis song."
+The song was returned to its album form for the We Can't Dance tour and the band later regarded the medley as a poor decision.

-Originally written and recorded in the key of B Major, it was transposed down to A for the 2007 tour and further down to G for the 2021 tour to compensate for the lowering of Collins' voice.
+Originally written and recorded in the key of B Major, it was transposed down to A for the 2007 tour and further down to G for the 2021 tour to compensate for Collins' changing vocal range.

-The Duke Suite

-"Turn it on Again" was originally a section of a long suite written by the band that was split up into individual songs before it was released.
-At the time, was just an interlude between the preceding and next sections of the suite.

 Chart performance

-"Turn It on Again" was a moderate hit in North America, but failed to reach the Top 40 except in regional markets such as Chicago (#31 on WLS-AM).
-However, it was a bigger hit in Europe, particularly in the UK where it reached #8.
+"Turn It on Again" was a moderate hit in North America, but failed to reach the Top 40 except in regional markets such as Chicago (No. 31 on WLS-AM).
+However, it was a bigger hit in Europe, particularly in the UK where it reached No. 8.